Better Understanding Financial Planning Clients

 Outcomes:

-- We have an obligation to know our client.
+• We must know our clients.
 And you can’t know your client unless you are talking to your client.
 And you can’t talk to your client unless they’re willing to.
 And the Money Habitudes cards break the ice.

-- The discussion might also reveal what people want to achieve with their money; maybe it’s saving for a child’s education or for retirement – or being afraid they won’t have enough for these circumstances.
+• The discussion might also reveal what people want to achieve with their money; maybe it’s saving for a child’s education or retirement – or being afraid they won’t have enough for these circumstances.

 Observations and Comments:

-- How can you relate this to your practice to turn it into better sales?
-Where I would position it is along the aspect of ‘Know your client’ and ‘A better way of understanding your client for better compliance’ because if I’ve gone through the Money Habitudes and I’ve documented this with the clients, I’ve done more due diligence with that client in the first sitting than probably most advisors do with a client they’ve had for 10 years.
+• How can you relate this to your practice to turn it into better sales?
+Positioning it along the lines of ‘Know Your Client’ and ‘Enhance Understanding for Better Compliance,’ going through Money Habitudes allows me to conduct more thorough due diligence with a client in the first sitting than many advisors do with a client they’ve had for 10 years.